mahalakshmijinadoss/mahalakshmijinadoss.github.io/_pages/about.md

 This summer, I interned at NVIDIA as a Generative AI intern, where I implemented a GraphRAG pipeline that integrates LLM-generated knowledge graphs to enhance Retrieval-Augmented Generation systems.

 Previously, I was a Data Scientist/ Researcher at Tattle, where I was advised by Tarunima Prabhakar and Denny George.
-Here, I contributed to building open source tools and datasets to analyze and mitigate the spread of false and harmful information.
+Here, I contributed to building open-source tools and datasets to analyze and mitigate the spread of false and harmful information.

 Prior to that, I worked on data curation and evaluation for Machine Translation for low-resource Indian languages at AI4Bharat under the guidance of Dr. Pratyush Kumar and Dr. Mitesh Khapra

-In my free time, I like to read, bake, play board games, and roll around in the grass.
+I love food, transit, games, and rolling around in the grass.
 Feel free to check out my CV and drop me an email if you want to chat with me!